Alex Rodriguez: 2010–2012

 Rodriguez returned to the Yankees on August 21, playing third base against the Minnesota Twins, going 0-for-4.
 He sustained another injury with a jammed thumb while trying to make a play in that game.
 He returned to the Yankees on August 25, going 2-for-4 with two singles in a win for the Yankees over the Oakland Athletics.
 On August 26, Rodriguez hit his first home run since coming off the disabled list, a solo shot off Baltimore Orioles pitcher Tommy Hunter.
-He concluded the season with 16 home runs and 62 RBIs in 99 games, ending his major league-record streak of 13 straight seasons of 30 homers and 100 RBIs.
+He concluded the season with 16 home runs and 62 RBIs in 99 games, ending his MLB-record streak of 13 straight seasons of 30 homers and 100 RBIs.

 Rodriguez hit his 23rd career grand slam off Atlanta Braves relief pitcher Jonny Venters on June 12, 2012, which tied Lou Gehrig for the most in MLB history.
 In a road loss versus the Seattle Mariners on July 24, 2012, Rodriguez took a hit to the hand during an eighth-inning at bat versus Seattle starting pitcher Félix Hernández.
 The injury was later described as a non-displaced fracture.
 Rodriguez was placed on the disabled list.
 Earlier in the same game, Hernandez struck out Rodriguez in the sixth inning, making Rodriguez the fifth player to record 2,000 career strikeouts in MLB history.

 During the 2012 postseason, Rodriguez was removed for a pinch hitter multiple times and did not start many times.
 He batted 3-for-25 overall, and went 0-for-18 with 12 strikeouts against right-handed pitchers.
 He batted .111 in the 2012 ALCS.
 The Yankees were eliminated by the Tigers in the 2012 ALCS.